Adiabaticity in nonreciprocal Landau-Zener tunneling: Abstract

 \section{Abstract}

 We investigate the Landau-Zener tunneling (LZT) of a self-interacting two-level system in which the coupling between the levels is nonreciprocal.
-In such a non-Hermitian system, when we adjust the energy bias between two levels very slowly, i.e., in adiabatic limit, we find that a quantum state can still closely follow the eigenstate solution until it encounters the exceptional points (EPs), at which two eigenvalues and their corresponding eigenvectors coalesce.
-In the absence of the nonlinear self-interaction, we can obtain the explicit expressions of the eigenvectors and eigenvalues and have analytically deduced the adiabatic LZT probability according to a conserved integral value at EPs.
-In the presence of the nonlinear interaction, the dynamics of the adiabatic evolutions are explicitly demonstrated with the help of classical trajectories in the plane of two reduced variables associated with the populations difference and relative phase.
-We find surprisingly that the nonzero adiabatic tunneling probabilities can not be correctly predicted by the classical action at EPs.
-We finally plot a phase diagram for large ranges of nonreciprocity and nonlinear interaction parameters to explicitly demonstrate where the adiabaticity breaks.
-Our theory has been certificated by numerical results and important implications are discussed.
+In such a non-Hermitian system, when the energy bias between two levels is adjusted very slowly, i.e., in the adiabatic limit, we find that a quantum state can still closely follow the eigenstate solution until it encounters the exceptional points (EPs) at which two eigenvalues and their corresponding eigenvectors coalesce.
+In the absence of the nonlinear self-interaction, we can obtain explicit expressions for the eigenvectors and eigenvalues and analytically derive the adiabatic LZT probability from invariants at EPs.
+In the presence of the nonlinear interaction, the dynamics of the adiabatic evolutions are explicitly demonstrated with the help of classical trajectories in the plane of the two canonical variables of the corresponding classical Josephson Hamiltonian.
+We show that the adiabatic tunneling probabilities can be precisely predicted by the classical action at EPs in the weak nonreciprocal regime.
+In a certain region of strong nonreciprocity, we find that interestingly, the nonlinear interaction effects can be completely suppressed so that the adiabatic tunneling probabilities are identical to their linear counterparts.
+We also obtain a phase diagram for large ranges of nonreciprocity and nonlinear interaction parameters to explicitly demonstrate where the adiabaticity can break down, i.e., the emergence of the nonzero tunneling probabilities even in adiabatic limit.